jasmeeetSingh/TQL/README.md

 If we pass all the tables we have to a state-of-the-art LLama2 model, we still get an incorrect query which doesn't give us correct results

-***Note: Passing all the tables in a schema would be highly impractical. since passing details of 100s of tables in a schema would be a very inefficient process.***
+***Note: Passing all the tables in a schema would be highly impractical.
+Since passing details of 100s of tables in a schema would be a very inefficient process.***

 Output from **TQL**